BuczekB/new-shop/README.md

 Shop Project

-# To run project open console and write 'npm run dev' in folder backend to run backend and do this some in main folder "new-shop'
+# To run project open console and write 'npm run dev' in folder backend to run backend and do this some in main folder "new-shop/src'

 # To login as a admin use login and password "admin123"